danielsauter/rapid-android-development/chapter-11-introducing-3d-graphics-with-opengl.md

 ###Create a 3D Scene

-We’ll use the `lights()` method for this project, which sets default light values for the scene.[][15] The default values for ambient light are then set to `ambientLight(128, 128, 128)`, defining a medium bright white ambient light.
+We’ll use the [`lights()` method][15] for this project, which sets default light values for the scene.
+The default values for ambient light are then set to `ambientLight(128, 128, 128)`, defining a medium bright white ambient light.
 In addition, we’ll use the touch screen interface to control a directional light, where we translate the finger position on the display into a direction for this directional light, allowing us to change the objects’ illumination interactively.

 ![](images/Mobile3D/PrimitivesLights.png)
 #####Figure 11.0 - Using 3D primitives and lights.